vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/scopes_service.md

 After you have finished the deployment of the Appliance, Host, and Guest Modules you can then begin to set up scopes and services.
 Please follow the best practices on how to set up scopes and services.

-## Scope and Service creation turtorial
+## Scope and Service creation tutorial
 {% include video id="ZCql21viGDY" provider="youtube" %}

 ## What is a Scope?